 Understanding MCA & DOLS in Mental Health Care

-The Mental Capacity Act 2005 (MCA) and Deprivation of Liberty Safeguards (DoLS) form the legal backbone of mental health care decisionmaking in England and Wales.
+The Mental Capacity Act 2005 (MCA) and Deprivation of Liberty Safeguards (DoLS) form the legal backbone of mental health care decision-making in England and Wales.
 For healthcare professionals, care workers, and social care staff, understanding these frameworks is not optional—it’s essential for lawful practice and safeguarding vulnerable adults.

 Featured Snippet Definition: The Mental Capacity Act 2005 is UK legislation protecting adults who cannot make their own decisions, establishing principles of presumption of capacity, support to make decisions, and best interests.
 Deprivation of Liberty Safeguards provide legal authorisation when adults lacking capacity are deprived of liberty in care settings, ensuring proper assessment, safeguards, and independent scrutiny.